How To Get A Medical Marijuana Card In Rockford Illinois

 You need medical approval to qualify for medical marijuana in Rockford.

 If you already have a diagnosis, then visit our physicians to discuss the treatment with them.

 If you don’t already have an official diagnosis then you’ll need one.
-Make an appointment with our doctor to begin the process by getting in touch with our clinics across America where we focus on providing excellent treatment for conditions using medical marijuana.
+Make an appointment with our doctor to begin the process by getting in touch with our clinics in Illinois where we focus on providing excellent treatment for conditions using medical marijuana.
 We will be able to guide you through the process.

 If you are a caregiver applying for a minor, then you will need two separate physicians to approve your application.

 2. Submit Your Application

-It’s your responsibility to get the rest of the documentation to the health department.
+It’s your responsibility to get the rest of the documentation to the health department, although we can help you take care of the process at your convenience.

 You can submit this online or in a hard copy by post.
 Not all mobile browsers support the website.
 So if you’re applying online do it from your computer.